JLLQA/JLLQA_secondAssessment/README.md

 ```
 Step 1.
 Follow the installing steps above to ensure the project is within Eclipse
 Step 2.
-Right-click the project in the project manager and select "Run as" --> "JUnit Test"
+Right-click the project `BM` in the project manager and select "Run as" --> "JUnit Test"
 Step 3.
 The automated tests will then be carried out
 ```